 - 1. Serializer PLL is not locked - 2.
 JESD204B link is not transmitting data (not in the data transmission state) - 3.
 SYSREF causes internal clocks to be realigned - 4.
+An upset that impacts the NCO - 5.
 An upset that impacts the internal clocks